 Grab your model and check that the hat will fit properly.
 The headband should be comfortable and fit.
 If it's too small undo your seam and make it narrower.
 IF the hat is too large make a wider seam.
 In this case I'm happy with the fit.
 My ears will stop the hat from sliding down!

-To gather the top of the hat, run a loose baste around the edge of the circle which will become the pooffy top of the chef's hat.
+To gather the top of the hat, run a loose stitch by hand, around the edge of the circle which will become the pooffy top of the chef's hat.
 It should be less than a half inch from the edge.
-Use sturdy thread because you will need to pull it in.
+Use sturdy thread or double your normal thread, because you will need to pull it in.
 Put the tube you just made in the hole to check the fit.
 The round opening should be just slightly larger than the diameter of the tube.
-Tie up your thread.
+Don't fasten the end of the thread yet but make sure it will not unravel.
+You can temporarily tie it on a pin so you can loosen or tighten as you need to.
 I used a red thread so I could remove it easily after it's sewn.